jmattsson/s4pp/README.md

   1. Client sends authentication and a signed data sequence.
   1. Server accepts the data.

+At any point after the hello exchange, the server may issue notification commands to the client.
+These are advisory only, and may be ignored by the client.

 ## Protocol format
 The protocol is text-based, line oriented, using UTF-8 encoding.